CarltonSemple/seniordesign/README.md

 # Surveillance & Apprehensive Security System (SASS)
-Syracuse University Senior Design Project.
+Syracuse University Senior Design Project 2016.

 # System Description
 SASS is designed to be a small-scale model of an autonomous mobile tracking system for security purposes.
 Using an Xbox 360 Kinect video camera, the system scans in a person to create a target object.
 After the scan is complete, two Parrot Jumping Sumo ground drones begin tracking the target with each drone assigned to a designated tracking area.
 An elevated Xbox One Kinect will provide assistance to the drones tracking their target.
 Only one drone will be actively tracking the target at a time while the other drone remains dormant, depending on if the person is currently located within each drone’s assigned area.